krishnazoro/sql/README.md

 - Used to modify the structure of an existing database object, like adding or dropping columns in a table.

-- Query for ALTER to add: ALTER TABLE members ADD department VARCHAR(10);
+- Query for ALTER to add: ALTER TABLE table name ADD department VARCHAR(10);

-- Query for ALTER to delete: ALTER TABLE members DROP department;
+- Query for ALTER to delete: ALTER TABLE table name DROP depertment;

 ## DROP

 - Used to delete database objects such as tables or views.

-- Query for DROP: DROP database kumar;
+- Query for DROP: DROP database table name;

 ## TRUNCATE